ThiagoPereiraUFV/Submarine-Simulator/README.md

 ### Key controllers

--Arrow keys up and down make the submarine immerse ou emerge
+* Arrow keys up and down make the submarine immerse ou emerge

--Arrow keys right and left make the submarine change its direction
+* Arrow keys right and left make the submarine change its direction

--Keys H and h enable or disable the help menu
+* Keys H and h enable or disable the help menu

--Keys F and f or I and i change the camera position
+* Keys F and f or I and i change the camera position

--Key 1 enable or disable ambient light and key 2 enable or disable spotlight
+* Key 1 enable or disable ambient light and key 2 enable or disable spotlight

--Key L or l disable the light effects
+* Key L or l disable the light effects

--Key G or g toggle between Gouroud or Flat-Shading global shading models
+* Key G or g toggle between Gouroud or Flat-Shading global shading models

 ### OBJ models obtained from (https://free3d.com)